justaksi7/b2b-sap-payment-bridge/readme.md

 **In the graphic below you can see an example for a dashboard.
 In reality AWS CloudWatch Dashboards or Grafana for AWS CloudWatch can be used to monitor the metrics in real time.
 The alarms can also be monitored on CloudWatch Alarms View.**

 <img src="/images/observability-metrics-graph.png" height="screen" width="screen">

+> 📌 Notice that those thresholds are just examples.